drmatoi/minecraft/README.md

 ## Extra Information
+This script also works on devices with little RAM but below 4GB RAM the performance will be poor.
 Thanks for using my skript! <br>
 If you want to support me, star this post and share it! <br>